 Playa Del Carmen

 Playa Del Carmen is suited best for families or couples looking for tranquil relaxation.
-Without a heavy nightlife presence, it is the perfect spot to lounge on the beach, get pampered, and enjoy water activities.
+Without an overly heavy nightlife presence, it is the perfect spot to lounge on the beach, get pampered, and enjoy water activities.
 Many luxury ocean-front and golf resorts can be found in Playa Del Carmen, and it is the type of place where you will be spending most of your time on the resort as opposed to exploring the town every day.
 There are many different types of resorts in Playa Del Carmen from adults-only to ones that are suited for small children and families.
 This makes Playa Del Carmen an ideal destination for either honeymooners or relaxed family vacations.

 If adventure is what you are after, many different excursions can be booked with transportation to and from your hotel.
 This includes swimming with turtles in Akumal, exploring ancient ruins at Chichen Itza, swimming in cenotes (natural sink holes and caves), ATVing, and so much more.
 There are also many astonishing coral reefs making Playa Del Carmen an excellent spot to snorkel or scuba dive.
 For a day or night out, you can also visit Quinta Avenida, a stretch of a pedestrian land parallel to the beach where you will find blocks of restaurants, shops, clubs, and bars.

 A popular day trip or overnight trip from Playa Del Carmen is to the beautiful island of Cozumel.
 In Cozumel you will find some of the best spots in Mexico to scuba dive, ancient ruins to explore, and several wildlife and marine life experiences.
 It is a more laid-back compared to Playa Del Carmen, but there is still plenty to do to keep you entertained.
 To get to Cozumel, you can take the 45-minute ferry from Downtown Playa Del Carmen which runs every hour.